ibmresilient/resilient-community-apps/fn_cisco_umbrella_inv/README.md

 Example: DNS RR history for a domain
 Example: DNS RR history for an ip address
 Example: Domain volume
-Example: Domain WHOIS info for a domain
+Example: Domain WHOIS information for a domain
 Example: Get list of category identifiers
 Example: Latest Malicious Domains for an ip address
 Example: Pattern search start epoch
 Example: Pattern search start relative
 Example: Related Domains for a Domain
 Example: Security information for a domain
-Example: ThreadGrid sample info for a hash
+Example: ThreadGrid sample information for a hash
 Example: ThreadGrid samples for a resource
 Example: Timeline for a resource
 ```